nozavroni/csvelte/docs/users_guide/streams.rst

 .. warning::

     The :php:class:`SplFileObject` class does not have any way to access its underlying stream resource, so although :php:meth:`IO\\Stream::streamize()` can accept an :php:class:`SplFileObject`, it's pretty limited in that it will always open the file in ``r+b`` (binary-safe read + write) mode, regardless of what mode was used to open the :php:class:`SplFileObject`.
 As a result, the internal file pointer will be moved to the beginning of the stream.
-You must also make sure that the :php:class:`SplFileObject` represents a file rather than a directory [#]_, or an InvalidArgumentException will be thrown.

 Create a stream from a standard PHP string
 ------------------------------------------